 Butter London, $15

 Another brand that didn't stop at 5-free, cult nail brand Butter London is actually 7-free.
-The extra 2 ingredients left out by Butter are xylene and ethyl tosylamide.
+The extra two ingredients left out by Butter are xylene and ethyl tosylamide.

 For some reason, the brand is absolutely beloved by some and absolutely abhorred by others.
 It might be a good idea to try it out using a tester bottle, or at your local nail salon where a pro can do it justice.